tisuela/CourseCake/README.md

-# CourseScraper
+# CourseScraper - Our Aim
-Scrapes course information from universities and stores them as a consistent data structure (locally).
+At the end of the day all courses are...
+Courses.
+Every college course shares similar attributes: instructors, course name, units, etc.

-Planning to mongodb or SQLAlchemy
+Therefore, we aim to scrape college course website to create an API where all course data can be accessed, where each college course shares the same basic, expected data.

 ## UC Irvine -- Zot your courses easier and responsibly
 To avoid congesting UCI's WebSoc, all queries are directed to a local database, not WebSoc.
 We scrape the latest data for you!

 Also, UCI's WebSoc is kinda... ugly.
 With the course information, I plan to make something useful.
 Idk what that is yet lol